DynoAbd786-Uni/dissertation/README.md

 ## Quick Start with Docker

-The easiest way to run simulations and visualisations is by using the provided Docker container.
+The easiest way to run simulations and visualizations is using the provided Docker container.
 There are multiple ways to build and run the container:

 ### Using build_and_run_docker.py Script